divVerent/aaaaxy/docs/RELEASING.md

 Thus, the version components are incremented as follows:

+  - Level version must be incremented on changes that break most save games in ways that are not easy to "repair".
+      - In particular removing or renaming checkpoint internal names causes this; the game will not start if the current checkpoint is not on the map.
+      - However, changing a checkpoint's "text" property is OK and does not require a level version bump.
+      - Generally such changes are strongly discouraged.
+      - This also requires bumping the major version.
+Set the level version to the new major version then.
   - Major version must be incremented on changes that likely break existing speedruns.
       - In particular, slowing down a section required for any speedrun